 Short-term health insurance plans often seem cheaper than traditional health insurance, but buyers must take warning.
 They may offer a lower monthly premium, but these plans provide coverage only for limited medical expenses.

-Before purchasing a short-term health plan, be sure to understand the risk of buying one by carefully reading the policy and asking some important questions.
+Before purchasing a short-term health plan, be sure to understand the risk of buying one by carefully reading the policy and asking these 11 questions.

 If you are looking for health insurance outside of open enrollment, Nov.
 1 – Dec.
 15, check to see if you qualify for a special enrollment period and apply for financial assistance.

 There are many life events, such as getting married, having a baby, getting divorced, losing coverage through work, and moving that may qualify you for a special enrollment period.
 Visit Healthcare.gov to see if you qualify and apply for financial assistance.

 All Oregonians who purchase their own insurance are encouraged to apply for assistance, even if they did not qualify previously.
 Oregonians who receive help with the costs of their health insurance pay on average $138 a month.

 A pre-existing condition is any injury, illness, sickness, disease, or ailment that existed before health insurance coverage began.
 Pre-existing conditions can be physical or mental.
 It is important to know if the short-term plan will cover symptoms, treatments, and prescriptions related to any of your specific pre-existing conditions.